Denmark in the Eurovision Song Contest 2007: Format

 Sixteen songs competed in the competition which consisted of two semi-finals and a final.
-Eight songs competed in each semi-final and the top four as determined exclusively by a public vote qualified to the final.
-The remaining non-qualifying songs proceeded to a wildcard selection where they were split into two groups.
-A public vote by listeners of DR P3 and DR P4 each selected two wildcards for the final from four songs competing in their groups.
-The winner in the final was determined again exclusively by a public vote.
-Viewers were able to vote via telephone or SMS.
+Eight songs competed in each semi-final and the top four as determined exclusively by a public televote qualified to the final.
+Two wildcard selections featuring four of the remaining eight non-qualifying songs each were then held via radio on the stations DR P3 and DR P4, and listeners via televoting selected one song from each selection to qualify to the final.
+The winner in the final was determined again exclusively by a public televote.
+Viewers were able to vote via telephone or SMS during the televised shows, while voting in the wildcard selection was conducted via SMS.